Best Mattress for Sciatica

 Any type of mattress will help relieve the symptoms of sciatica if it provides you with the required level of support.
 Memory foam or latex mattresses tend to be the most popular though.

-What mattress firmness is best for lower back pain?
+What mattress firmness is best for sciatica?

 Is a hard or soft bed better for sciatica?